-Information and Communication Strategy of KMC clearly mentions about communication objectives, strategy and expected outputs (see Annex 14), but to a large extent it is not practiced in reality.
-This situation could also be termed as a hindrance in effective resource mobilization.
+Information and Communication Strategy of KMC clearly mentions about communication objectives, strategy and expected outputs (see Annex 14), but to a large extent it

 (d) Result Management

 Another important part missing in KMC revenue collection system is result management.
 There is no clear internal policy about monitoring, evaluating, and taking necessary follow-up and corrective actions in relation to revenue administration.